 Creating meaning by conveying a message or adding meaning to what is being shown was a challenge for participants as it was often done against the real-time nature of the videoconference.
 In every one of our tests we saw participants try to go around the camera to show something in the image, or to try to keep a shot steady so they could be sure the other person could see them well.
-Much meaning relies on what is shown, and therefore controlling the framing of the image becomes a lynch pin videoconferencing.
-Users of were observed compensating for the lack of stability in the image as well as for its lack of precision, by pointing out details by moving one hand in front of the camera.
+Much meaning relies on what is shown, and therefore controlling the framing of the image becomes a lynch pin of videoconferencing.
+Users were observed compensating for the lack of stability in the image as well as for its lack of precision, by pointing out details by moving one hand in front of the camera.
 Offering a way to create points of reference in the video could offer a way to provide the precision needed.
+Adding image stabilization, something that should be technologically feasible in the foreseeable future, might help users to require less work to maintain a stable image, but it is also important to allow them to concentrate on a single image.
+This could be done in a variety of ways, such as pressing and holding on the video, but it would mostly free the users to move about if needed, without having to sacrifice the possibility to discuss a point of interest.

-While video stabilization is a technology that is possible in the foreseeable future, it is important to allow the user the possibility of concentrating on a single image.
-This opens possibilities to purposefully stop the video, rewind it for a few seconds, or to replace it by a picture or a video captured earlier, allowing users to review or to maintain an image without being physically tied to their position.
+Expanding on this idea opens possibilities to purposefully stop the video, rewind it for a few seconds, or to replace it by a picture or a video captured earlier, allowing users to review or to maintain an image without being physically tied to their position.
 During our tests, sound was identified as more important than video in order for the subject to feel the presence of the other caller, which could support a disjunction between video and sound.
+This could mean a major change for current tools, going against part of its real-time nature, but it could provide some very interesting possibilities.
+By maintaining a constant sound presence and providing control over the video, we create the possibility of using video as a support to the communication, as well as providing a measure of image control to the users without sacrificing the connexion they have established.

-CONCLUSIONS
+9. CONCLUSIONS

 Overall, our observations suggests that the videoconferencing interface analysed here worked well for the purpose of holding a conversation, but still presented a challenge to maintain this exchange over time in a comfortable way.
 The constant presence of voice communication was identified as helping maintain the feeling of presence, creating at times an optimal experience for its users.
 Certainly a challenge lies with returning some mobility to the user who is almost immobilized during a call by the real-time nature of video communication.
 Users feel responsible both for the quality of the image and, especially when showing the environment, the quality of the content.
-If earlier research inferred that users would benefit from more image control [9], our observations suggest that controlling the image in real-time is actually very demanding for the user who feels pressured by the immediacy of the exchange and that there is a need for a different approach to image control that would provide more flexibility to the callers.
+If earlier research inferred that users would benefit from more image control [Dourish et al., 1996], our observations suggest that controlling the image in real-time is actually very demanding for the user who feels pressured by the immediacy of the exchange and that there is a need for a different approach to image control that would provide more flexibility to the callers.